 Pen-Pal Passion Is Revived In Broadway's 'She Loves Me'

-Let's start with the opening song, which is set in the perfumery where each of the characters work.
-It's morning and they're just arriving at the shop.
-The song is called "Good Morning, Good Day."
+Let's start with the opening song.
+It's morning and the characters are just arriving at the shop where they work.
+The song is "Good Morning, Good Day."

 (SOUNDBITE OF SONG, "GOOD MORNING, GOOD DAY")